 Will My Eyes Go Back to Normal After Thyroidectomy?

 This is a question that doesn’t have a one-size-fits-all answer.
-For some, removing the thyroid and stabilizing hormone levels can lead to an improvement in TED symptoms.
+For some, removing the thyroid and stabilizing hormone levels can lead to an improvement in Thyroid Eye Disease (TED) symptoms.
 But for others, the damage done during the active phase of the disease—like bulging eyes or double vision—may stick around even after the thyroid is removed.

 If TED has progressed to the point of causing significant changes, other treatments like medications, orbital decompression surgery, or eyelid surgery might be needed to restore a more natural appearance and improve function.
 Work with your doctor to understand your options and decide what works best for you based on your specific symptoms, discomfort level, and goals.